-A rapidly growing research area at The Open University, with interdisciplinary connections in both Arts and other faculties, including the Department of Geography, the Knowledge Media Institute and the Institute for Educational Technology, Spatial Classics stands at the forefront of global efforts to use contemporary theory and technology for rethinking space and place in the ancient world.
+A rapidly growing research area at The Open University, with interdisciplinary connections with both inside and out of the faculty, including the Digital Humanities, Geography, the Knowledge Media Institute and the Institute for Educational Technology, Spatial Classics stands at the forefront of global efforts to use contemporary theory and technology for rethinking space and place in the ancient world.
 Supported by funding from various research councils, international foundations and commercial bodies, the SC research group has been instrumental in developing open and reusable digital tools and establishing best practice for identifying, visualizing and investigating ancient space and places through their material culture and literary representations.
 By combining spatial theory with technological development, SC is transforming the cultural capital of Classics more broadly—the way that information about the Graeco-Roman worlds can be found and explored, and how the past is conceived and discussed.

 Research in the SC cluster is united by the common interest in applying new methods, approaches and technologies from spatial theory and geospatial analysis to reanimate discussion of the ancient world.
 Using GIS (Geographical Information Systems) for interrogating archaeological data, Phil Perkins examines the spatial and temporal distribution of social and economic variables derived from the distributions of Etruscan settlements, population, territory and material culture.
 Involving a collaboration of researchers from Classics, Geography and Digital Humanities, Elton Barker’s Hestia project offers a new way of thinking about how geographic space is organised in narrative by exploring the relations between places, using Herodotus’s Histories as a case study.
 The resulting network graphs (see Figure 1) reveal a world that is organized around action and influence, which both challenges topographical-based cartography and disrupts the familiar conceptual division between East and West.
 Eleanor Betts takes a multisensory approach, focusing on how bodily sensations and experiences affected the construction and use of space, with an emphasis on mapping movement in Roman urban and Iron Age Italic landscapes.
 She is a founding member of the Sensory Studies in Antiquity network and the multidisciplinary Spatialising the Humanities (SPARC) network, a collaboration between participating CHASE institutions.